-<Q - Vivek Arya - Bank of America Merrill Lynch>: Thanks for taking my question.
+- : Thanks for taking my question.
 Ron, I have actually a longer-term question.
-In the past year you've added a significant amount of capacity and I understand these are not short-term decisions, but structurally are there actions that you can take to limit downside if macro remains somewhat weak for the next one or two quarters also?

-: You mean specifically in terms of shutting down some of that capacity?
+In the past year you've added a significant amount of capacity and I understand these are not short-term decisions, but structurally are there actions that you can take to limit downside if macro remains somewhat weak for the next one or two quarters also? - : You mean specifically in terms of shutting down some of that capacity? - : Yes.

-- <Q Vivek Arya Bank of America Merrill Lynch>: Yes.
 Because gross margins have taken a big hit over the last several quarters and I'm trying to understand how you can sort of limit downside from here given that the visibility is still somewhat weak out there. - : Vivek, I would just say that's not in our plans.
 Obviously there are a lot of options we could do, but especially given our view that we're under-shipping demand.
 Therefore when customers are through with their inventory correction we will be seeing growth even if there is no growth in end demand or inventory replenishment, just as we move back to the customers' production levels.
-So, in that environment and especially considering the low carrying costs of the capacity that we have no board, we have no intention to take any of that, especially the new capacity that we've been bringing on, and doing anything other than fill it up over the course of time.
+So, in that environment and especially considering the low carrying costs of the capacity that we have on board, we have no intention to take any of that, especially the new capacity that we've been bringing on, and doing anything other than fill it up over the course of time.